 Today we can be sure that this version of the herm of the Vestal Tuccia is an authentic work by the neoclassical sculptor Antonio Canova, thanks to the archives held at Quantock Lodge, Bridgwater, a property that belonged to the great collector of classical art, Edward Arthur Vestey Stanley (Lord Taunton), who owned the Vestal Tuccia.
 Recent information, divulged by David Worthy, a historical researcher at Quantock Lodge, is enlightening: ‘Sold by him [Canova] to Mr Webb of Langham Place, at whose sale I acquired it’.

 It has thus been proved, after heated discussions between experts in Canova’s work, that this is indeed the version produced for Frederick Webb in 1818, the first of a series of three that are currently known to exist.

 Frederick Webb Collection, London, 1818.
 Edward Arthur Vestey Stanley (Lord Taunton) Collection, Quantock Lodge, Bridgwater, at least since 1857.
-Acquired by Calouste Gulbenkian, through Duveen, at the sale of the Lord Taunton Heirlooms, held at Sotheby’s, London on 16 July 1920 (lot 3).
+Acquired by Calouste Gulbenkian, through Duveen, at the sale of the Lord Taunton Heirlooms, Sotheby’s, London, 16 July 1920 (lot 3).

-Leopoldo Cicognara – Biografia di Antonio Canova.
-Venezia, 1823.
+Leopoldo Cicognara, Biografia di Antonio Canova.
+Venice, 1823.